idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Locate the Record Custodian

 According to the operations of Idaho’s judicial system, criminal court records are generated and maintained by the court clerk in which the case was heard.
-As such in-person court record requests require the requestor locate and confirm the judicial district in which the criminal offense occurred and the court which heard the case.
+As such in-person court record requests may require that requesters locate and confirm the judicial district in which the criminal offense occurred and the court which heard the case.

 Generally, records are best located by considering the most current status of the case and the severity of the crime being prosecuted.
 While Idaho district courts are the state’s court of general jurisdiction, selected Records of cases with appealed judgments are typically updated and maintained by the appellate court which reviewed the verdict.
 This is usually Idaho’s Court of Appeals or State Supreme Court.
 Information regarding the state’s various courts and the contact details of their respective court clerks can be obtained using the resources available on the iCourts website.